 - increased destinations for the Automatic Firearms Country Control List (AFCCL)

 With regards to greater administrative streamlining, the Export Controls Division continues to work on new General Export Permits (GEPs) and has increased the number of multi-destination permits (MDPs) issued for lower risk transactions, thereby reducing red tape for exporters and enabling the Export Controls Division to focus resources on transactions of greater concern.
 The implementation of these measures also provides the stakeholder community with more timely access to export markets.
 The Export Controls Division has also issued Broad Based Import Permit (BBIP) and International Import Certificate (IIC) Letters to a number of Canadian importers, reducing the regulatory burden associated with the import of certain controlled items for eligible stakeholders.

 On the topic of policy process clarification and updates, the Export Controls Division is nearing the completion of an update to our Export Controls Handbook.
 The update of this document will address various questions raised by the stakeholder community.
 The Export Controls Division will continue to update its webpage as needed, and also to publish Notice to Exporter articles on its webpage each time a new regulation or an amendment is brought into force or a regulation is repealed.

 The Export Controls Division also completed destination reviews for various countries for possible inclusion on the Automatic Firearms Country Control List (AFCCL).
 Furthermore, the Export Controls Division completed the regulatory process to formally add five more destinations to the AFCCL.
 The addition of these destinations to the AFCCL will provide the stakeholder community with additional markets to export certain prohibited weapons.
-Currently, it not possible to add any more countries to the AFCCL.
+Currently, it is not possible to add any more countries to the AFCCL.
 Additions to the AFCCL would require the Department of National Defence to sign more intergovernmental research, development and production agreements (IDRDPs) with specific countries, as a signed IDRDP is a legal prerequisite to adding a country to the AFCCL.
 Extensive consultations within the government and with the public are also required as Canada may not add a country to the AFCCL that is not considered to be an appropriate destination for certain prohibited weapons.